Cy-2-30/PP1_Historical-Site/README.md

 ![About Us Page Code](assets/images/website-screenshots/test-results/aboutuspage-results.png) __Submission Page__ - The logo position was not responsive to the style.
 Did not have enough time and would be implemented in the nest release.
 ![Submission Page Code](assets/images/website-screenshots/test-results/submissionpage-results.png)
 __CSS Styling For All Pages__ - There ar a few errors found.
-Did not have enough time and would be implemented in the nest release.
+Did not have enough time and would be implemented in the next release.
 ![ CSS Styling For All Pages Code](assets/images/website-screenshots/test-results/csstest.png)